get0r/Glumos-Social-App-API/README.md

-# BasicExpressBoilerPlate
+# Glumos Developers Social App API

-Basic Node/Express Restful API project boilerplate
+a backend api of a social media app for developers from Glumos.

 ### Environment Variables List

 #### DB_URI=
     Database URL to connect to.
 #### TOKEN_SECRET=